ikoshkin/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/README.md

     │
     ├── figures/            <- Figures saved by scripts or notebooks.
     │
     ├── notebooks/          <- Jupyter notebooks.
-Naming convention is a short `-` delimited │                         description, a number (for ordering), and the creator's initials, │                        e.g. `initial-data-exploration-01-hg`.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    │                         `1.0-gk-initial-data-exploration`.
     │
     ├── output/             <- Manipulated data, logs, etc.
     │